edquant/edh7916/_lessons/eda_dv.md

 ## Box plot

-By this point, you’re hopefully seeing the pattern in how {ggplot2}
-figures are put together.
+By this point, you’re hopefully seeing the pattern in how ggplot2 figures are put together.
 To make a box plot, we need to add a `y` mapping to the `aes()` in addition to the `x` mapping.
-We don’t have to, but we’ve also added the same variable to `fill` as we did to `x`.
+We’ve also added the same variable to `fill` as we did to `x`.
 We do this so that in addition to having different box and whisker plots along the x-axis, each plot is given its own color.

 ``` r
 ## box plot using both factor() and as_factor()